What is hospital negligence?

 - Birth injuries to mother and child

 - Failure by the medical support services to respond when emergency treatment was required

 Can you sue a private hospital for negligence?

 It is possible to make hospital negligence claims against a private hospital.

 For private hospitals, medical negligence claims for compensation will be against the individual healthcare professional responsible for your injuries.
 A healthcare professional could be a doctor, nurse, surgeon, or another healthcare practitioner.

 This means that the initial part of any medical negligence investigation will need to identify the individual responsible for your negligent treatment.

-The individual against who your negligence claim is made should have insurance that will cover any compensation.
+The individual against who your clinical negligence claim is made should have insurance that will cover any compensation.

 Anna’s determination to succeed, her communication skills, and her professional knowledge made what was a very difficult period for me much easier to endure and I would have no hesitation in recommending her, and the firm, as appropriate.